Mental Health Resources

 Depression (major depressive disorder or clinical depression) is a common but serious mood disorder.
 It causes severe symptoms that affect how you feel, think and handle daily activities such as sleeping, eating or working.
 To be diagnosed with depression, the symptoms must be present for at least two weeks.
 Some forms of depression are slightly different, or they may develop under unique circumstances.
 (National Institute of Mental Health)

-Depression (Definitions of Various Forms of Depression, Signs and Symptoms, etc)
+Depression (Definitions of Various Forms of Depression, Signs and Symptoms, etc. from the National Institutes of Health)